70 Pine Street: AIG ownership

 Citgo announced in November 1973 that it would move its executive headquarters to Tulsa, Oklahoma, and sell off 70 Pine Street and several other buildings in Manhattan.
 The move would affect about 250 personnel at 70 Pine Street.
 Citgo subsequently moved to Tulsa in 1975.
 The following year, the building was purchased for $15 million by the American International Group (AIG), which wanted to double the amount of space available for its 500 New York City employees.
 70 Pine Street was renamed the American International Building, and AIG workers moved into the structure over the next two years.
 AIG occupied the lowest 26 stories and leased out 250000 ft2 to other companies, such as law firms, securities firms, and brokerages.

 Under AIG's ownership, the lobby was renovated, as was the observation deck, which became a private office.
 The sky bridge to Wall Street was demolished in 1975 when the previous building at 60 Wall Street was razed.
 By the 1990s, the building's tenants also included the Starr Foundation, which had been established by AIG founder Cornelius Vander Starr and paid no rent for its offices.
 AIG bought the nearby 175 Water Street in 1995 but kept its headquarters at 70 Pine Street.
-70 Pine Street continued as AIG's world headquarters until the financial crisis of 2007–08, when the company went bankrupt.
-AIG decided to sell several assets, including its buildings, to raise money.
+AIG refurbished the building's elevators in the late 1990s.
+Restoration architect HLW International used blueprints from Otis, the original elevators' manufacturer, to redesign the single-deck elevator cabs in the style of the original double-deck cabs.

+70 Pine Street continued as AIG's world headquarters until the 2008 financial crisis, when the company went bankrupt and received a bailout from the U.S. government.
+To repay the federal government, AIG decided to sell off its assets in March 2009.
+AIG announced in June 2009 that it had reached an agreement to sell the building and to relocate.
+The building was acquired by developer Youngwoo & Associates and the Kumho Investment Bank, which spent a combined $150 million on 70 Pine Street and 72 Wall Street.
+This amounted to 100 $/ft2, about 80 percent less than what AIG could have received for the building before the 2008 financial crisis, according to Crain's New York Business.